Gerald Fitzgerald (priest): Assessment

 Msgr Stephen J. Rossetti, president and CEO of Saint Luke Institute, a facility in Maryland that treats problem priests, believes Fitzgerald was ignored because he was "a lone voice speaking out of an emotional reaction to the abuse, not from scientifically sound information."
 The Dominican priest Thomas Doyle, on the other hand, long a critic of the church's handling of the crisis, said Fitzgerald was ignored because the bishops preferred not to confront the problem.

 According to Rossetti, from 1985 through 2008 a total of 365 priests went through treatment for child sex abuse at the facility, and 22 of them, or 6 percent, relapsed.
 Doyle said the documents show the bishops were put on notice "five decades ago that this is a very serious problem."
 He said the only reason they acted in 2002 "is because they were forced to take action because of public outrage — of the media and the courts.
 If those things had not come into play, nothing would have happened."

 Plan for an island retreat

 Fitzgerald developed a vision for a retreat on a remote island in the Caribbean in which sexually predatory priests would be sequestered for the remainder of their lives.
-His motives were a desire to save the church from scandal and to save laypeople from being victimized.
 In 1957, Fitzgerald mentioned this idea in a letter to Archbishop Byrne, his ecclesiastical sponsor and co-founder of the Paracletes.
 In 1965 Fitzgerald put a $5,000 deposit on an island in Barbados that had a total purchase price of $50,000.
 However, Byrne having died in 1963, Fitzgerald found that Byrne's successor, James Peter Davis was opposed to the project.
 Fitzgerald was forced to sell the island and abandon his vision for isolating priest sex offenders.